Amid68/Fake-News-Detection/README.md

-# Automated Multilingual News Aggregator
+# VeriFact: Lightweight Fake News Detection System

-A Django-based web application for aggregating, summarizing, and detecting bias in news articles.
+VeriFact is a Django-based web application for aggregating, summarizing, and detecting bias in news articles, with a focus on efficient fake news detection using lightweight pre-trained models.

 ## Features

-- **User Authentication:** Secure registration and login system with email verification
+- **User Authentication:** Secure registration and login system with preference management
 - **News Aggregation:** Collects articles from reliable English language sources
-- **Content Analysis:** AI-powered article summarization and bias detection
+- **Fake News Detection:** Analyzes articles using lightweight pre-trained models
+- **Model Comparison:** Compare performance and resource usage of different detection models
 - **Personalized Feed:** News feed based on user topic preferences
 - **Responsive Design:** Clean, intuitive interface that works on desktop and mobile